rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 - `net::ERR_CONNECTION_REFUSED` The endpoint is down or is not reachable.
 - `net::ERR_CERT_AUTHORITY_INVALID` The endpoint's SSL Certificate is not trusted by your browser.
 If you want to trust this certificate, click on the URL in the error message.
 The browser will prompt you to trust it.

 If you did not find any errors searching for `net::ERR` search instead for `CORS`.
-If you find an error similar to the one shown below, the browser is blocking the response returned by the endpoint and therefore it is not being delivered it to the management ui.
+If you find an error similar to the one shown below, the browser is blocking the response returned by the endpoint and therefore it is not being delivered it to the management UI.
 This is due to the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) policy.
 You should ask the administrator of your Identity Provider to add the management UI's URL to the list of allowed **origins**.

   `Access to fetch at 'https://<the_issuer_url>>/.well-known/openid-configuration' from origin '<rabbitmq_url_to_management_ui>' has been blocked by CORS policy`.